+Eligibility

 i.
-Eligibility

-- a.
-Any outstanding work of literature, whether fiction or non-fiction, written in English and published in the United Kingdom is eligible for the prize. - b.
-The prize shall be awarded for a book whose first UK publication took place in the previous calendar year (1 January through 31 December). - c.
-All forms and all genres of book-length fiction and non-fiction are eligible. - d.
-Short story collections are eligible on the condition that all the stories within the collection are appearing in 'book form' for the first time. ('Book form' does not apply to stories that have previously appeared in group anthologies, and their appearance therein shall not constitute grounds for disqualification). - e.
-A unified work of fiction or non-fiction that has been created by the collaborative efforts of more than one author is eligible.
-Books written by one author on behalf of another (i.e. 'ghosted' titles) will not be eligible. - f.
-Books written primarily for children are not eligible. - g.
-Books that have been translated into English are not eligible. - h.
-Eligible books must be published in the United Kingdom. - i.
-Both print and digital first format publications are eligible. - j.
-The writer must be alive or have been alive during the run up to first UK publication to be eligible for consideration. - k.
+Any outstanding work of literature, whether fiction, non-fiction or poetry, written in English and published in the United Kingdom is eligible for the prize.

+- ii.
+The prize shall be awarded for a book whose first UK publication took place in the previous calendar year (1 January through 31 December). - iii.
+All forms and all genres of book-length fiction and non-fiction are eligible. - iv.
+Short story collections are eligible on the condition that all the stories within the collection are appearing in 'book form' for the first time. ('Book form' does not apply to stories that have previously appeared in group anthologies, and their appearance therein shall not constitute grounds for disqualification). - v.
+A unified work of fiction, non-fiction or poetry that has been created by the collaborative efforts of more than one author is eligible.
+Books written by one author on behalf of another (i.e. 'ghosted' titles) will not be eligible. - vi.
+Books written primarily for children are not eligible. - vii.
+Books that have been translated into English are not eligible. - viii.
+Both print and digital first format publications are eligible. - ix.
+The writer must be alive or have been alive during the run up to first UK publication to be eligible for consideration.

 The Prize Foundation has final say in questions of eligibility, and its decision is final.

-iii.
 Shortlisted books

-In the event of a book being shortlisted for the prize, the publisher in question will be asked to make a contribution of £4,000 towards marketing and promotional costs.
+In the event of a book being shortlisted for the prize, the publisher in question will be asked for a contribution towards marketing and promotional costs.
 However, this stipulation is subject to appeal by a publisher for whom such expenditure would prove prohibitive and may be adjusted or waived at the discretion of the Foundation.
+For a publishing house with several books on the shortlist, a sliding scale of fees will be implemented.

 It is requested that all shortlisted authors make every effort to attend the awards ceremony and make themselves available for PR in the lead-up to the winner announcement.
+Publishers of shortlisted titles are asked to prominently flag the prize on all publicity and sales material, as well as on all future reprints of the book.

-Shortlisted authors will be called upon to participate in events in the weeks before the winner is announced, notably the prize's Fiction Festival at the British Library.
+Shortlisted authors will be called upon to participate in public events in the weeks before the winner is announced.
+These may be online or in real life, as dictated by circumstances.

-iv.
 The Winner

-The winner will be required to be available for a full PR schedule following the winner announcement and when possible to participate in Folio Prize events tied to the international calendar throughout the year.
+The winner will be required to be available for a PR schedule following the winner announcement and, when possible, to participate in Prize events tied to the international calendar throughout the year.